Actindo-AG/Documentation/RetailSuiteAccounting/Operation/04_CreateManualBooking.md

   > [Info] When you start typing in an account number, a context menu is displayed.
 You can also select the appropriate option from the menu.

 4. Enter the date for the manual booking in the *Date* field.
-Date format must be TTMMJJ or TT.MM.JJ.
+Date format must be DDMMYY.

 5. Enter an account number in the *Account* field.

   > [Info] Note that the fields *Contra account*, *Date* and *Account* must be filled out to be able to create a booking.

-6. Enter any other relevant fixed booking information in the corresponding fields.
+6. Enter any other relevant booking information in the corresponding fields.

   > [Info] Even though it is not compulsory, it is highly recommended to fill in the *Receipt 1* field, as the system identifies and groups together any subsequent bookings taking this field as reference, for example for an invoice settlement or a credit note in case of refund.